-The importance of marijuana decarboxylation when calculating cannabis edibles dosages
+The importance of cannabis decarboxylation when calculating cannabis edibles dosages

 For those who have taken my free online Edibles Dosing Class and use my edibles dosage calculator tool, proper marijuana decarboxylation is important in order to get accurate dosing estimates.
 If you fail to convert a majority of the THC-A to THC your dosing estimates will be high and you may be disappointed in the potency of your finished product.
 Generally speaking I usually estimate a few points less than the calculator says in order to make up for some THC-A that may remain unconverted.

 What can go wrong when decarboxylating weed?